domesticwarlord86/PandaPlugins/README.md

 1. Download the [latest version][2].
 2. On the `.zip` file, right click > `Properties` > `Unblock` > `Apply`.
-3. Unzip all contents into `RebornBuddy\Profiles\` so it looks like this:
+3. Unzip all contents into `RebornBuddy\Plugins\` so it looks like this:

 ```
 RebornBuddy
+└── Plugins
-└── Profiles
+    └── Osiris
-    └── RebornProfiles
+    └── Vulcan
-        ├── README.md
     └── ...
 ```

 4. Start RebornBuddy as normal.

-## Usage

-To load an OrderBot script:

-1. Start RebornBuddy and set the BotBase dropdown to `Order Bot`.
-2. Click `Load Profile` and navigate to `RebornBuddy\Profiles\RebornProfiles\`.
-3. Select the desired `.xml` script from the appropriate subfolder.
-4. Back in RebornBuddy, click `Start`.
-5. Watch for notifications in the client and logs -- some profiles require intervention!

 ## Troubleshooting